John Leonard’s demand was simple: All he wanted was for Pepsi to deliver the Harrier jet he believed they owed him.

 Pepsi contended that it was a joke, and an obvious one at that.
 (To make it even clearer, the company tweaked the ad when it went national so it read “just kidding” and adjusted the number of Pepsi Points needed to 700 million.)
 Leonard argued otherwise—Pepsi had depicted a jet with a required number of points, which he provided.

-Leonard also rejected claims he was simply looking for attention.
-“I didn't want any publicity on this,” he told The Seattle Times.
+Leonard also rejected claims he was simply looking for attention, though he did eventually enlist then-law-student Michael Avenatti, who sought to publicize Pepsi’s perceived failure to honor their offer.
+(Avenatti, who is best known for representing adult film star Stormy Daniels when she sued then-president Donald Trump in 2018, is currently in federal prison for defrauding Daniels, and was previously convicted in 2020 for attempting to extort Nike.)
+“I didn’t want any publicity on this,” Leonard told The Seattle Times.
 “They brought the public light on this.
 My sole intention was to get the plane.
-I'm not trying to make a statement.
-I'm not looking for a settlement.
+I’m not trying to make a statement.
+I’m not looking for a settlement.
 I just want a plane.”

 There was another wrinkle: the logistics of actually trafficking in Harrier jets.
 When asked to comment on the imbroglio, Defense Department spokesperson Kenneth Bacon told reporters that neither Leonard nor Pepsi was going to be able to possess a jet without significant modifications to “demilitarize” it by taking away its weapons as well as its ability to take off or land.
 That would basically render it a very expensive conversation piece.